Supersonic-Sites/GriffinPainting/content/_index.md

         desc: >
           From the very beginning Griffin Painting was a pleasure to deal with.
           We got our Quote very quickly and it was clearly outlined what the job would entail.
-We had great communication with Kyle and Allan; they were always very professional.
+We had great communication with Kyle; they were always very professional.
 When it came time to do the job they were very efficient, and they got the job done very quickly without cutting any corners.
 We also appreciate the last minute suggestions